 Any planned promotions/special events must be coordinated well in advance with the Marketing & Promotions Office.
 The Marketing & Promotions Office is responsible for communicating dates of all promotions and any special needs related to promotions to the Event Manager at least two weeks in advance.
 Please review additional information regarding promotions in the Marketing & Promotions Chapter.

-Coaches cannot send out any promotional flyers, advertising or solicit sponsorship without prior approval of the Director of Athletic Marketing & Promotions.
+Coaches cannot send out any promotional flyers, advertising or solicit sponsorship without prior approval of the Associate Director of Athletics for Marketing & Media.

 Upon communication from the Marketing & Promotions Office or coach, the Event Manager will be responsible for notifying appropriate parties of any promotion or special event, and coordinating special requests (extra microphones, etc.) for the event.

-Coaches cannot institute price discounts on admission to events without prior approval from the Assistant Director of Athletics for Internal Affairs.
+Coaches cannot institute price discounts on admission to events without prior approval from the Associate Director of Athletics for Internal Affairs.

 Under no circumstances will children be permitted to sit at the scorer's table or be allowed in any "official" area as designated by the Event Manager.